hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 - Google test: Enables to test CUDA code not covered by the previous point or if you simply prefer to test your CUDA in C++

-Now following are the necessary steps for making a new distribution acessible in GPUCSL.
-We recommended to follow the given order of steps.
+Now following are the necessary steps for making a new distribution accessible in GPUCSL.
+We recommend following the given order of steps.

 ## Implement your CUDA kernel